vertica/vertica-python/README.md

 vertica-python is a native Python adapter for the Vertica (http://www.vertica.com) database.

-vertica-python is currently in alpha stage; it has been tested for functionality, but does not have a test suite.
-Please use with caution, and feel free to submit issues and/or pull requests.
+vertica-python is currently in beta stage; it has been tested for functionality and has a very basic test suite.
+Please use with caution, and feel free to submit issues and/or pull requests (after running the unit tests).

 vertica-python has been tested with Vertica 6.1.2/7.0.0+ and Python 2.6/2.7.